AlexKluver/Interactive-Lab-Hub/Lab 3/README.md

 *Include videos or screencaptures of both the system and the controller.*

-Below is a youtube link to the video https://youtu.be/rbwChiAJ7b0
+Below is a youtube link to the video:

+https://youtu.be/rbwChiAJ7b0

 ## Test the system